SciML/Catalyst.jl/docs/src/inverse_problems/structural_identifiability.md

 ### Basic example

 Local identifiability can be assessed using the `assess_identifiability` function.
-For each model quantity (parameters and variables), it will asses whether they are:
+For each model quantity (parameters and variables), it will assess whether they are:
 - globally identifiable.
 - locally identifiable.
 - Unidentifiable.